Gracysatyam/Expense-Tracking-System/README.md

 💰 Expense Management System

-A simple and efficient way to track, analyze, and visualize your expenses — powered by FastAPI (backend) and Streamlit (frontend).

-🚀 Built to help you manage your financial data seamlessly!
+A simple and efficient way to track, analyze, and visualize your expenses — powered by FastAPI (backend) and Streamlit (frontend).Built to help you manage your financial data seamlessly!

 🧭 Project Overview